cnc4less/mesact/docs/source/basic.rst

 #.
 Select Max Linear Velocity

 #.
-If you have a Board and a Daughter card select a firmware
+Select the Mesa Board

 #.
-If you have a Daughter card select it on the lower box
+Ethernet Boards you must select the IP Address 10.10.10.10 is recommened.

+#.
+Boards like 5i25/6i25, 7i80, 7i92, 7i93, 7i98 to enable the Axes Tab
+   and the I/O Tab you need to select a firmware then select a daughter card.

 Display Tab
 -----------